-The property owner must agree to cap rent increases for current tenants in enrolled units to 6% annually.
+The property owner must agree to cap rent increases for current tenants in enrolled units to 6% annually, unless approved by the Olmsted County Housing and Redevelopment Authority Housing Director or their designee.
 If the unit turns over, a larger rent increase is allowable if the rent for the unit is below the rent limit.